![]() |

 Flight became possible when engines reached a critical power/mass of 100 Watts/kg.

-A civilization can be ranked by its means for generating power.
-Earth civilization uses 20 Terawatts.
+The Kardashev scale ranks civilizations by power.
+A civization can alternatively be ranked by its means for generating power.

 Civilization Level Year Max power Max energy